 We are already seeing changes on the consumer side.
 Customers are being forced to do some type of multi-factor authentication in order to proceed with transactions in banking.
 And we also see it with retail companies who use multi-factor authentication to prove identity before gaining access to user account support.

-As people in our regular day to day life we are now being trained to use the new multi-factor techniques in order to access and proceed with what we are trying to do.
+As people in our regular day to day life, we are now being trained to use the new multi-factor techniques in order to access and proceed with what we are trying to do.
 So, now is the time to turn these same types of secure access and verification techniques inwards into our own companies.
 It’s time for a corporate culture shift because I don’t think we can keep doing the same thing and expect a different outcome in our businesses.
 People need to be part of the process.

 4 Ways to Successfully Make the Shift

-At Preempt we work with customers to help them be able to analyze their employee’s behavior based on Identity, Behavior and Risk.
+At Preempt we work with customers to help them be able to analyze their employee’s behavior based on Identity, Behavior, and Risk.
 Based on the overall risk of these three factors, we can situationally respond and engage with a user in real-time to do identity verification to ensure that legitimate users are getting legitimate access or that they can enforce policy when someone is trying to access systems outside policy, or to even identity malicious activity and stop it in its tracks.
-This adaptive approach helps reduce burden on security teams and prevents real threats without stopping employees from getting their jobs done when they need to.
+This adaptive approach helps reduce the burden on security teams and prevents real threats without stopping employees from getting their jobs done when they need to.